Skip to Main Content

 The Cochrane Library contains systematic reviews and protocols prepared by Cochrane Review Groups in the Cochrane Collaboration.
 It contains over 5,000 Cochrane systematic reviews and over 650,000 other data records, covering clinical trials, methods, technology, and economic evaluations.

-Osteopathic Medicine Collection – LWW Health Library
+Osteopathic Medicine Collection – LWW Health Library This link opens in a new window

 A collection of e-book titles on osteopathic medicine, including: Foundations of Osteopathic Medicine, as well as clinical skills videos and self-assessment questions.